 - Due to capillary action the water will travel from the jug to the plant roots, keeping the roots hydrated.

-This method works best for the plants with a good foliage and also if one wishes to have one single set-up for a lot of plants at once.
+This method works best for plants with good foliage and also if one wishes to have one single set-up for a lot of plants at once.

 Glass Bottle Solution

 This method is ideal for those who are on a weekend getaway and are perfect for plants that require a daily dose of moisture.